 Peak equity

-Peak equity is the largest amount of developer equity committed to the project at any point in time — usually after acquisition and during construction, before debt drawdowns offset it.
+The largest amount of developer equity committed to the project at any point in time.
+Usually after acquisition and during early construction, before debt drawdowns offset it.

 Formula